 Buying property in New York to rent out

 Buying property in New York (Manhattan) to rent out is an investment diversification strategy for many global investors.
-Manhattan tenants are very high credit quality and the income stream would help pay the mortgage while the property appreciates over time.
+Manhattan tenants are very high credit quality and the rental income stream helps pay the mortgage while the property appreciates over time.
 Here are 5 key points to consider as it relates to buying an apartment (condominium) in Manhattan to rent out.

 Buying property in New York to rent out gets low yields